aaaaaa123456789/libplum/docs/tutorial.md

 Each metadata node has a `type`, which describes what kind of metadata that node represents, and a `data` and a `size` containing the data; the layout for each metadata node is described in [the corresponding page][metadata].
-(Since metadata is represented by a linked list, the `next` member points to the following node or to `NULL` for the last node in the list, as usual.)
+(Since metadata is represented by a linked list, the `next` member points to the following node; for the last node in the list, it is a null pointer, as usual.)

 It is possible for users to create their own metadata types, too.
 Nodes with a negative value of `type` are reserved for the user.